 I’ve been price shopped a lot, and it’s okay, but it’s always interesting seeing some deal’s aftermath.

-I’ve noticed a trend with some dealerships that they just want you in the door, so the price they give you is not always the price you end up paying.
+I’ve noticed a trend with some dealerships that they just want you in the door.
+So the price they give you is not always what you end up paying.
 There are so many tricks that are played that it could be its own article

-You’ve got to be careful when pricing shopping; I go over many tips for buying a new jet ski here.
+You’ve got to be careful when pricing shopping; I go over many tips for buying a new PWC here.

 What's interesting to me is the kamikaze deals.
-One dealership says a super low price, you agree to buy, but when you show up the price changes because of this or that, and now you're put off from buying a jet ski from anyone.
-It was a win-win for the dealership selling at the super low price, they either sell a jet ski for more or got you out of the market and the competition doesn't make a sale.
-Imagine the customer who spent weeks or month researching the perfect jet ski and found the perfect price after talking to several dealerships, then it all come crashing down.
+One dealership says a super low price, you agree to buy, but when you show up the price changes because of this or that, and now you're put off from buying a PWC from anyone.
+It was a win-win for the dealership that is selling at the super low number.
+They either sell a PWC for more or got you out of the PWC market and the competition doesn't make a sale.
+Imagine the customer who spent weeks or month researching the perfect PWC and found the perfect price after talking to several dealerships, then it all comes crashing down.
 Some do end up paying more as they're ready to be done with it, and the others move on to something else.

 Supply And Demand